marcin-adamczewski/kmp-mvi/README.md

 ## Features

 - **Multiplatform**: Works on Android, iOS, JVM, Wasm, and Linux.
-- **Coroutines & Flow based**: Built on top of Kotlin's reactive primitives.
-- **MviViewModel**: Seamless integration with `androidx.lifecycle.ViewModel` for automatic lifecycle management.
 - **Side Effects**: Robust handling of one-time events (effects) like navigation or toast messages.
+- **Powerful UI actions handling**: Handle UI actions with power of Flow and Coroutines.
+- **ViewModel**: Optional integration with `androidx.lifecycle.ViewModel`.
 - **Progress Management**: Easy-to-use API for tracking loading states across multiple operations.
 - **Error Management**: Centralized error handling and propagation to the UI.
 - **Logging**: Built-in support for logging state transitions, actions, and effects.
+- **Lifecycle support**: Observe lifecycle events and react accordingly.
 - **Compose Support**: Dedicated extensions for state collection and effect handling in Jetpack and Multiplatform Compose.
+- **Test utils**: Helper functions for testing your MVI components with Turbine.

 ## Installation